DrOgres/electric-state/README.md

 Version History:

+v0.8.0
+- Weapons degrade when 1's are rolled while pushing.

 v0.7.0
 - Hope decreases for each 1 rolled on a pushed roll
 - Gear used in a roll looses 1 gear die when 1's a rolled on a push